Before applying, please read carefully the Guide for Candidates attached to this recruitment notice.

 Marking: 0 to 40 points (pass mark: 20).

-(c) Group discussion or role-play exercise in language 2 (English or French) to enable the selection committee to assess your adaptability, negotiating skills, creativity and decision-making, as well as your performance in a group or in a given situation.
+c) Group discussion or role-play exercise in German to enable the selection committee to assess your adaptability, negotiating skills, creativity and decision-making, as well as your performance in a group or in a given situation.

 The selection committee will decide how long the group discussion test will last on the basis of the composition of the groups.